| | | | | | |

 The best Camino de Santiago backpack…

-Lizz and me with our backpacks on the Camino.
+With our backpacks on the Camino.

-More on her bag below, but first here’s what I loved and hated about my bag.
+More on her bag below, but first, here’s what I loved and hated about my bag.

 I walked with the CamelBak H.A.W.G Hydration Pack with 100oz (3.0L) Mil-Spec Crux Reservoir.